 Booking opens on New Year’s Day – For catering purposes Bookings close on 1st June 2020

 Suggested donations: £45 Norfolk Churches Trust members, £55 non-members

 4.00 Park at Ranworth Visitors Centre.
-Welcome drinks and strawberry scones
+Welcome glass of fizz and

-5.45 Board the Southern Comfort.
+6.15 Board the Southern Comfort.
 The licensed bar will be open.
 Please be aware that cash payments only are taken.